Skip to main content

 Soil Temperature Map

-This interactive soil temperature map shows live readings across the United States from USDA SCAN (Soil Climate Analysis Network) and NOAA USCRN (US Climate Reference Network) stations.
-Use the search bar or “Use My Location” button to find conditions near you, and click any station for detailed readings.
+This interactive soil temperature map, also called a ground temperature map, shows live readings across the United States from USDA SCAN (Soil Climate Analysis Network) and NOAA USCRN (US Climate Reference Network) stations.
+Search by ZIP code or use your location to find the nearest measured station and current soil temperature by depth, and click any station for detailed readings.

 Understanding the Map

 The heatmap overlay interpolates soil temperatures between stations to show regional patterns.
-The Action Status view simplifies this into three categories based on the 4-inch soil temperature:
+The Action Status view groups the 2-inch soil temperature, the depth where weed seeds germinate, into three bands.
+What each band means depends on the season, and the map legend updates to match:

 Popular Locations